docker/cli/docs/reference/commandline/tag.md

 canonical reference for Docker's public registry.
 - `PORT_NUMBER`: If a hostname is present, it may optionally be followed by a registry port number in the format `:8080`.
-- `PATH`: The path consists consists of slash-separated components.
+- `PATH`: The path consists of slash-separated components.
 Each component may contain lowercase letters, digits and separators.
 A separator is defined as a period, one or two underscores, or one or more hyphens.
 A component may not start or end with a separator.
 While the